YtzBeno/YtzBeno-CS-251-Cryptocurrencies-and-Blockchain-Technologies/StudyNotes.md

 - no privacy/anonymity Bitcoin & Ethereum, everyhting can be found on the chain (e.g. wallets, values, transactions, etc.)
 - mixing creates the possibility that many people could've sent the transaction, therefor the more people the higher anonymity
 - Monero uses ring signatures, to anyone observing, it’s impossible to tell whose key was used to sign, making the transaction anonymous
+- ZKPs and commitments could allow private transactions on a public blockchain
+- there's a big demand from all kind of parties for private transactions
 -